-7.3.11 Swath Compressor
+7.3.14 Swath Compressor

 The MacDon Swath Compressor is a large, formed polyethylene sheet which is designed to mount to the underside of a MacDon M Series Self-Propelled Windrower.
+The MacDon Swath Compressor is designed for use with D Series Draper Headers cutting canola.

-When lowered, the swath compressor shapes the windrow and anchors it into the stubble behind the header using a smooth, gradual transition that helps prevent shelling in ripe conditions.
+When lowered, the swath compressor helps prevent wind damage by shaping the windrow and anchoring it into the stubble behind the header using a smooth, gradual transition that helps prevent shelling in ripe conditions.